 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Mr. D. Wells (Headteacher) and the DDSL's are Mrs. J Turski (Deputy Head Teacher), Mrs M. Hoath (Child & Family Support Worker), Miss A. Parker (KS1 Phase Leader) and Miss C. Cates (Senior Admin Officer).
+The DSL is Mr. D. Wells (Headteacher) and the DDSL's are Mrs. J Turski (Deputy Head Teacher), Miss A. Parker (KS1 Phase Leader) and Miss C. Cates (Senior Admin Officer), Mrs M. Hoath is our Level 2 Child & Family Support Worker.
 There is a nominated safeguarding governor, Jane Flood, who will take leadership responsibility for safeguarding.
 The Chair of Governors Mr. A. Gunn will receive reports of allegations against the Headteacher and act on the behalf of the governing body.